1. How long do I have to file an arbitration? Is there a statute of limitations?

-The Office of Dispute Resolution will then provide you with the name of the person and the office with which you should communicate for future filings and correspondence.
+Dispute Resolution Services will then provide you with the name of the person and the office with which you should communicate for future filings and correspondence.
 You may also file your claim online with the DR Portal.

 4. Who will serve the Statement of Claim?